Sv443-Network/SvCoreLib/docs.md

 This is the documentation of SvCoreLib (also referred to as SCL).
 SvCoreLib, as the name suggests, is the core library used by most Node.js projects of the [Sv443 Network.](https://github.com/Sv443-Network)

-This library supports CommonJS, EcmaScript and TypeScript.
+This library supports CommonJS, ESNext and Typescript and has builtin Typescript declarations.
-With the exception of certain features that rely on the filesystem, HTTP, SQL or console input, this library should be web-compatible (unverified).
+With the exception of certain features that rely on the filesystem, HTTP, SQL or console input, this library should be DOM-compatible (unverified).

 If you don't understand how this documentation works and what certain things mean, please read [this section.](#how-this-documentation-works)
 If you find any bugs or want to suggest a new feature, please [open a new issue on GitHub.](https://github.com/Sv443-Network/SvCoreLib/issues/new/choose)